Let’s talk about your projects

 Clearly and persuasively present your findings, and let them guide your design choices.

-UX research process may seem big, but with a little creativity and a lot of hard work, you'll be amazed at what you can learn about your users and how that knowledge can inform and improve your design decisions
+UX research process or user experience research process may seem big, but with a little creativity and a lot of hard work, you'll be amazed at what you can learn about your users and how that knowledge can inform and improve your design decisions

 It’s great to do all the UX research naturally.